ufechner7/KiteViewer/README.md

 ```
 include("src/import_log.jl")
 ```
-After doining that restart Julia and run the main function of KiteViewer.
+After doing that restart Julia and run the main function of KiteViewer.
 If you now click on "Play" the log file is replayed.

 ## Fixing OpenGL problems